aserted/sturdy-invention/README.md

 If the user enters what they want to do the the program asks them to enter the numbers on which they want to perform the operations on <br>
 Then after getting the input from user the numbers are appended in number_list as an argument which is passed through the function parameters <br>
 Afetr the user has enterd all the numbers they wanted to now the program uses match case to match the operation the user wants to perform and gives the output
+# Second Program
+Created a OOP base calss system with inherentence <br>
+Used student_list to store the instances<br>
+Used itx and enumerate to iterate through the list and output the student details<br>
+Took the input reagarding the students form the user<br>